 The Colby-Hume Center is a 10-acre parcel of land with 450 feet of lakefront, located seven miles from the campus on Messalonskee Lake.
 There are boathouses and docks used for studies of the lake environment.

 In July of 2011 the Maine Lakes Resource Center will open its doors in Belgrade Village, Maine.
 The center is a 3,500-square-foot resource center located on the stream in the heart of the village.
 Visitors to the site will see rain gardens, porous pavers, buffer plantings and other erosion-thwarting techniques on its grounds.
-Inside will be displays, a wet lab, offices for the collaborating conservation groups, a large public meeting hall with many displays and space for a variety of cultural and educational programs.
+Inside will be displays, a wet lab, offices for the collaborating conservation groups, a large public meeting hall with many displays and space for a variety of cultural and educational departments.